api3dao/oev-docs/docs/oev/overview/oev-network.md

 The OEV Network is an open marketplace designed to facilitate the distribution of oracle updates.
-Operating as an Arbitrum Nitro L2 optimistic-rollup, the system ensures transparency and allows verification of auction process.
+Operating as an Arbitrum Nitro L2 optimistic-rollup, the system ensures transparency and allows verification of the auction process.
 In this marketplace, OEV searchers place bids for the exclusive opportunity to update a dAPIs for a short period of time.

-By hosting the auctions on the on-chain, we address two big issues:
+By hosting auctions on on-chain, we address two big issues:

 1. Scalability - The OEV network hosts auctions across different dApps across multiple chains.
-The system needs to scale up with demand, especially during the times of volatile markets where the activity is the highest.
-This is a long-solved problem in blockchain through the gas fee.
+The system needs to scale up with demand, especially during periods of market volatility where the activity is the highest.
+This is a long-solved problem in blockchains through the gas fees.
-2. Transparency - Auctions are awarded via off-chain system, called OEV Auctioneer, so it's important to be able to reason about the correctness of auction outcomes.
+2. Transparency - Auctions are awarded via an off-chain system, called OEV Auctioneer, so it's important to be able to reason about the correctness of auction outcomes.
 Blockchains are the perfect tool for this, as all the data is public and verifiable.

-To participate in auctions, you need to have sufficient amount of ETH bridged to the OEV network and interact with the [OevAuctionHouse](#oevauctionhouse) contract.
+To participate in auctions, you need to have a sufficient amount of ETH bridged to the OEV network and interact with the [OevAuctionHouse](#oevauctionhouse) contract.

 ## Using the OEV Network